r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 With Ignite ready for production and DHH's code poetry ringing in my ears, I was ready to roll.
 Suddenly I could write "web" code that looked just like the SwiftUI I know and love.

 Let's start with an example.
-This is the file that generates my 'Blog' page:
+This is the Swift file that generates my 'Blog' page:

 ```swift
 struct Blog: StaticPage {